supaflyENJOY/DynamicsDocs/docs/Scheduling/SingleEncounters.md

 A Patient Encounter Participant is only generated automatically when the Authorization Service's Service Code (see [Insurance Plan Benefits](../AdminSetup/InsurancePlan.md/#InsurancePlanBenefits)) requires patient present.

 Additional Encounter Participants can be created manually (e.g., to add a parent as a participant to a Parent Training session).
-To create an encounter participant, click "New Encounter Practitioner" on the Encounter Practitioners subgrid.
+To create an encounter participant, click 'New Encounter Practitioner' on the Encounter Practitioners subgrid.

 **Encounter Participant Information**
 - *Participant* - select the participant.
 To filter this lookup, select the Type first, and this lookup will be filtered to Contacts of that type.